zxyzz/In-Reviews-We-Trust-/index.md

 ---
 ## Are we more likely to travel to good-rated businesses when traveling far from home?
-Our first focal point will be to study the probability to travel to a well-rated business depending on the distance travelled from home.
+Our first focal point will be to study the probability to travel to a well-rated business depending on the distance travelled from home ($P(business_grade = 5 | distance)$).
 This is will help us understand how far people are willing to travel for a well-rated business.

-> $$P(business_grade = 5 | d)$$

 {% if site.tags != "" %}
   {% include go_to_good_rated_business.html %}